top of page

 7. How do you approach investing?

 I grew up in a small town and my grandparents are all farmers.
-This growth experience gave me solidity.
-I view investing as farming - I plant seeds then I water them and take care of them.
+I view investing as farming - plant seeds, then water them and take care of them.
 There is an element of nature - either it's a sunny day or it rains.
 So in investing, we look for opportunities that are under-valued or unrecognized.
 We do our work and then the environment keeps tossing problems at us, and we have to keep solving them.
-It's a process.

 8. Have you made investment mistakes?